Sallar (ALL) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Sallar Historical Price

-According to the latest data gathered on Sallar live price page, the current price of Sallar is 0.00166954USD.
-The circulating supply of Sallar(ALL) is 2.60B ALL , giving it a market capitalization of $4.34M.
+According to the latest data gathered on Sallar live price page, the current price of Sallar is 0.00127056USD.
+The circulating supply of Sallar(ALL) is 2.60B ALL , giving it a market capitalization of $3.30M.

 The Sallar Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ALL based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.